-- □ Have any existing additions acquired historical value and significance? - How much historic fabric, including but not limited to walls, windows, doors, roofs, structural components are required to be destroyed in order to accommodate the addition?
-(Shall there be a maximum of removal/ demolition allowed for additions?)

-- □ How is the basic form and scale of a building intrinsic to itself and its adjacent structures? - □ Which are the primary and secondary elevations? - □ What existing components of the building contribute to its character?
+- 1. Have any existing additions acquired historical value and significance? - 2.
+How much historic fabric, including but not limited to walls, windows, doors, roofs, structural components are required to be destroyed in order to accommodate the addition? - 3.
+How is the basic form and scale of a building intrinsic to itself and its adjacent structures? - 4.
+Which are the primary and secondary elevations? - 5.
+What existing components of the building contribute to its character?